thomasdye/ios-afternoon-project-scatter-and-gather/README.md

 When gathering:

-* Fade in your logo view
+* Fade in your logo view (meaning it should gradually reappear as the gather animation runs)
-* Reset all the custom properties you previously assigned to the letters.
+* Reset all the custom properties you previously assigned to the letters (meaning they should appear as they did at the start of the app).
 * Animate the letters back to their starting position, either as a line or however you have them set up by default.

 ## Stretch